 - ODP can only send email campaigns to identified customers, such as behavioral campaigns like cart abandonment.
 ODP qualifies someone for a cart abandonment campaign if they add a product to their cart and do not complete a purchase.
 However, if ODP cannot associate the event with a known customer email address through an identifier like their browser cookie, it does not send an email.
 You might observe more cart abandonment events than cart abandonment email sends.

 The privacy and security scrutiny that third-party cookies face does not impact ODP functionality as it exists today.
 For more information about compliance and consent, see this group of articles.

 - Google Chrome’s SameSite update in February 2020 – Impacts access to third-party cookies through non-secure connections and requires the third-party cookie to properly identify that cross-site access is being requested.

 - Google Chrome phases out third-party cookies in 2022 – Impacts the ability to set third-party cookies in Chrome.
-Google is proposing to replace tracking cookies with to-be-determined solutions that do not provide 1:1-level tracking but still allow for targeting, and block third-party cookies by default in Chrome.
-Google has not mentioned any impact to first-party cookies at this time.
+Google proposed to replace tracking cookies with to-be-determined solutions that do not provide 1:1-level tracking but still allow for targeting and block third-party cookies by default in Chrome.
+Google did not mention any impact on first-party cookies at this time.

 - Apple’s Intelligent Tracking Prevention (ITP) for Safari – Safari continues to block third-party cookies by default.
-ITP attempts to identify first-party cookies that are acting as third-party trackers using redirects/bounce tracking, URL decoration, local storage and other specific practices designed to enable ad targeting.
+ITP attempts to identify first-party cookies that act as third-party trackers using redirects/bounce tracking, URL decoration, local storage, and other specific practices designed to enable ad targeting.
 Standard site browsing/serving operations do not commonly use these methods.
-ITP is unlikely to target a brand’s own first-party cookies.
+ITP is unlikely to target a brand’s first-party cookies.